Inductive logic programming at 30: Summary and future work

 \paragraph{Better datasets.} Interesting problems, alongside usable systems, drive research and attract interest in a research field.
 This relationship is most evident in the deep learning community which has, over a decade, grown into the largest AI community.
 This community growth has been supported by the constant introduction of new problems, datasets, and well-engineered tools.
 Challenging problems that push the state-of-the-art to its limits are essential to sustain progress in the field; otherwise, the field risks stagnation through only small incremental progress.
 ILP has, unfortunately, failed to deliver on this front: most research is still evaluated on 20-year old datasets.
 Most new datasets that have been introduced often come from toy domains and are designed to test specific properties of the introduced technique.
 To an outsider, this sends a message that ILP is not applicable to real-world problems.
 We think that the ILP community should learn from the experiences of other AI communities and put significant efforts into developing datasets that identify limitations of existing methods as well as showcase potential applications of ILP.
+After all, it is no coincidence that SAT solving performance increased dramatically after the introduction of the SAT solving competitions \cite{jarvisalo2012international}.